Drew242/git_practice-/readme.markdown

-# getting some practice with git & github
+# getting some practice with git & gitHub

+# fighting through the headaches

+# enjoying myself